 - Mariborska livarna Maribor, d.d. ("MLM") In January 2016, a public announcement of an invitation to express interest began the sale process of 99.97 per cent. of the company.
 However, the sale process was suspended in October 2016.
-In June 2017, BAMC, as the largest shareholder and creditor, extended a €1.5 million loan to MLM and proposed composition with creditors (prisilna poravnava) proceedings, where a debtor and creditors agree that the debtor will, in satisfaction of their claims, pay the creditors less than their full claims, to improve MLM's financial performance and create better conditions for its disposal. - NLB The Republic committed to the European Commission to reduce its shareholding in NLB to not more than 25 per cent. plus 1 share by selling at least 50 per cent. of NLB's shares by the end of 2017 and the remainder by the end of 2018.
-There is a possibility that the sale, which is planned as a public offering, will be delayed and that the European Commission will extend the deadline for selling the Republic's share in NLB, as the risk stemming from the transferred foreign currency deposits of former Ljubljanska banka is currently an obstacle to the successful completion of the transaction.
-As of the date of this Offering Circular, further discussions with the European Commission for a possible additional amendment to the sales commitment for NLB were ongoing. - Abanka The Republic committed to divest its entire shareholding in Abanka through a competitive bidding process.
-As of the date of this Offering Circular, the Republic was in the preparatory phase of the sales process with the objective of executing a sale and purchase agreement by no later than 30 June 2019.
-The sale will be carried out by SSH. - Unior, d.d.
+In June 2017, BAMC, as the largest shareholder and creditor, extended a €1.5 million loan to MLM and proposed composition with creditors (prisilna poravnava) proceedings, where a debtor and creditors agree that the debtor will, in satisfaction of their claims, pay the creditors less than their full claims, to improve MLM's financial performance and create better conditions for its disposal. - Unior, d.d.
 The sale of 55 per cent. of the shares of Unior is in the preparation phase.

 The proceeds derived from the privatisation of the Republic's assets are reflected as revenue in the Republic's budget.
-In accordance with the Public Finance Act, approximately 90 per cent. of the revenue received from privatisation will be used for the repayment of state budget debt.
-In addition, approximately 10 per cent. of the revenue received will be allocated for the Demographic Reserve Fund (Demografski rezervni sklad), which will supplement the Republic's pension system.
+In accordance with the Public Finance Act, 90 per cent. of the revenue received from privatisation will be used for the repayment of state budget debt.
+In addition, 10 per cent. of the revenue received will be allocated for the Demographic Reserve Fund (Demografski rezervni sklad), which will supplement the Republic's pension system.

 In accordance with SSHA-1, on 13 July 2015 the National Assembly adopted the first State Asset Management Strategy (the "Strategy").
 The Strategy aims to prevent conflicts of interest, distortion of competition in the markets and unequal treatment of companies by introducing a framework for providing independent, professional and effective management of state-owned assets while separating government functions from the management process.
 The objectives of the Strategy are to increase the value of state assets, to provide for the highest possible yield to the owners and to attain other potential strategic objectives.
 The Strategy classifies 24 state-owned companies as "strategic" (for which the state will maintain a minimum level of ownership of over 50 per cent.), 21 companies as "important" (for which the state will maintain a minimum level of ownership of over 25 per cent.) and 46 "portfolio" companies (which the Republic aims to privatise).
-The Government has adopted an asset management plan for 2017 along with criteria for measuring the performance of state-owned assets.
-Under this 2017 asset management plan, the Republic aims to begin the privatisation of 20 state-owned portfolio companies, including NLB and Abanka.
-Since 2013, the SSH disposed of 19 companies, including in the 15 companies initially authorised for sale on 21 June 2013 by the National Assembly.
+The Government adopts an asset management plan each year (for the following year) along with criteria for measuring the performance of state-owned assets.
+Since 2013, the SSH disposed of 26 companies, including in 9 of the 15 companies initially authorised for sale on 21 June 2013 by the National Assembly (Aero has gone into bankruptcy and Terme Olimia Pools has merged with another entity, and are therefore no longer on the list as compared with 2013).

-On 17 July 2015, the National Assembly appointed new members to SSH's supervisory board, who are experts in finance, corporate management, liability management, asset management and corporate law.
-In addition, on 27 October 2015, the supervisory board appointed new members to SSH's management board.
+On 17 July 2015, the National Assembly appointed all five new members to SSH's supervisory board, who are experts in finance, corporate management, liability management, asset management and corporate law.
+In addition, on 27 October 2015, the supervisory board appointed all three new members to SSH's management board.
 The aforementioned measures, which constitute key elements of the Republic's corporate governance system, seek to harmonise SSHA-1 with the OECD guidelines for corporate governance of state-owned enterprises.
-On 4 July 2016, the supervisory board met in an extraordinary session to deal with the resignation notice submitted by Mr. Marko Jazbec, the president of the management board.
-A consensual early termination of Mr. Jazbec's term in office was adopted, with effect on 14 July 2016.
-In addition, on 12 October 2016 Ms. Anja Strojin Štampar resigned from the management board.
-Ms. Lidia Glavina, a former member of SSH's supervisory board, was appointed as the president of the management board on 22 February 2017.
-In January 2017, the Ministry of Finance published an application process open to the public in order to fill a vacancy on the supervisory board due to the death of one of its existing members.
-On 21 June 2017, the National Assembly appointed two new members of SSH's supervisory board.